The process varies depending upon where you are located in the United Kingdom.

 You will also be asked to provide various pieces of factual information along with nominating three personal references who know you well who will be asked to provide written references followed by an interview, two of them will need to be non-family members.
 You will also be asked to attend a medical and have a police check through the Disclosure and Barring Service (DBS).

-This stage will usually take two months but you can ask for extra time if you need it and the agency may need extra time to follow up some of the statutory checks for example if they need to contact specialists relating to a medical issue or obtain an overseas police check or if they seek clarification on any issue that might arise.
+This stage will usually take two months but you can ask for extra time if you need it and the agency may need additional time to follow up some of the statutory checks, for example if they need to contact specialists relating to a medical issue or obtain an overseas police check.

 At the end of Stage One, the agency will let you know once all the references have been received and they are happy for you to begin the next Stage where a detailed assessment will be completed.

-If the agency feels they cannot progress you to the assessment stage they will need to give you written reasons and if at this stage you are not happy with the written reasons provided you are entitled to seek independent legal advice and help on the contents.
+If the agency feels they cannot progress you to the assessment stage they will need to give you written reasons and if, at this point, you are not happy with the written reasons provided, you are entitled to seek independent legal advice and help on the contents.

 Once you notify the agency that you wish to proceed to the full assessment, the adoption agency will meet with you to agree on a Stage Two plan detailing how the assessment process will be completed.
 This will include details of assessment meetings, dates for training sessions and a proposed date for the adoption panel.